Cloudify-PS/manager-of-managers/README.md

 * `os_image` - OpenStack image name or ID to use for the new server
 * `os_flavor` - OpenStack flavor name or ID to use for the new server
 * `os_network` - OpenStack network name or ID the new server will be connected to
+* `os_subnet` - OpenStack name or ID of the subnet that's connected to the network that is to be used by the manager
 * `os_keypair` - OpenStack key pair name or ID of the key to associate with the new server
 * `os_security_group` - The name or ID of the OpenStack security group the new server will connect to
 * `os_server_group_policy` - The policy to use for the server group